LalithaRamanaV/CLI-QuizApp/README.md

 * Welcomed the user with welcome message
 * 10 simple questions to be answered by the user
 * Displayed the user's current score
+* Displaying the final score of user
-* Leaderboard having highest scored users with score
+* Leaderboard showing highest scored users with score
+* If final score of user is greater updating the leaderboard and greet the user by displaying a message